This post may contain affiliate links. Please read my disclosure policy.

 So what do you eat?

-In this post I give you 10 AIP breakfast ideas to get your morning started.
+Here are 10 egg-free Paleo & AIP breakfast ideas to get your morning started.
 This is by no means a comprehensive list and there are many many other things you can eat, but these should get you started and out of that whole feeling of frustration and overwhelm that comes when you decide to tackle this healing diet.

 10 AIP Breakfast Ideas Video

 If you prefer to watch rather than read, here's my vlog where I talk about each of these 10 AIP breakfast ideas.
-If you'd rather read, skip ahead to read below!
+If you'd rather read, keep reading below!

 10 AIP Breakfast Ideas